TomoriNow/flutter-inventory/README.md

 7. ListTile: ListTile is a material design list tile that represents a single fixed-height row.
 It is used to display each item's name, price, amount, and description.
 When tapped, it navigates to the detailed view of the item.

+### item_form.dart

+1. ItemFormPage (StatefulWidget): This is a stateful widget representing a form for adding a new item.
+It includes form fields for entering item details like name, price, amount, description, and a button to save the form.

+2. GlobalKey<FormState>: A key that uniquely identifies the Form widget and allows for interacting with its state.

+3. TextFormField: TextFormField is a material design widget for entering and editing text.
+It is used for each input field (item name, price, amount, description) in the form.
+It includes various parameters for customization, such as decoration, onChanged, and validator.

+4. Align: Align is a widget that aligns a child within its parent.
+In this code, it is used to align the Save button to the bottom center of the screen.

+5. ElevatedButton: ElevatedButton is a material design button widget with an elevated appearance.
+It is used as the Save button in the form.
+It triggers form validation and, if successful, sends a POST request to save the new item on the server.

+6. ButtonStyle: ButtonStyle is used to customize the appearance of the ElevatedButton, changing its background color.

+7. BuildContext: The context parameter used in various places is the build context, which provides information about the location in the widget tree.

+8. CookieRequest: It is a custom class that is instantiated and provided from the `pbp_django_auth` package.
+This class is used to make HTTP requests or managing cookies in the application.

 ## Explain how you implement the checklist above step by step! (not just following the tutorial).